tesseract-robotics/tesseract/README.md

 Tesseract packages use ctest because it is ROS agnostic, so to run the test call `catkin test --no-deps tesseract_collision tesseract_common tesseract_environment tesseract_geometry tesseract_kinematics tesseract_motion_planners tesseract_process_planners tesseract_scene_graph tesseract_urdf`

+## Building Tesseract Code Coverage

+Must pass the -DTESSERACT_CODE_COVERAGE=ON to cmake when wanting to build code coverage.
+The code coverage report is located in each individuals build directory inside a ccov/all-merged folder.
+Open the index.html file to see the packages code coverage report.

+..
+NOTE: Must be a clean build when generating a code coverage report.
+Also must build in debug.

 ## Build Branch Sphinx Documentation

 ```